 During challenging and stressful times it is doubly important to get fit and stay fit.
 If you think you can’t create a fitness routine at home, think again.
 If you don’t have access to a gym, no problem.
 Believe it or not, you can get fit at home.
-That’s right you can get healthy in the comfort of your own home.
+That’s right you can get healthy in the comfort of your own space.
 Here’s how:

 Make Use of Everyday Home Activities

 Your dream of getting back in shape can come true by concentrating on the very activities you probably try to avoid doing at home.
 In fact, you could be burning more calories doing chores than you realize.
 So what are you waiting for?
 Take advantage of these opportunities so you can be fit once and for all.